MatthewSenese/Noteify/README.md

 Known errors:
 - No token/cookie implementation, anyone using site will be logged in as current user if they didn't log out.
+- cannot use punctuation in note input, split functions break it because data is returned as a string with object delimiters still attached.